Jiheui/ARTeam/README.md

 ## Milestones, Scheduling, Deliverables
 ### Milestones

-(1) Decide which platform and SDK to use
+- Decide which platform and SDK to use.
-(2) Finish the user story and extract the MVP inside (3) Design all the possible functions of our application (4) Successfully run the Demo on Unity
+- Finish the user story and extract the MVP inside.
+- Design all the possible functions of our application.
+- Successfully run the Demo on Unity.
+- Complete the essential development tasks.
-(5) Finsih the essential functions which is designed in "Trello" (6) Test the essential funciton
+- Test the essential funcitons.
-(7) Attempt to add the high level functions
+- Attempt to add the high level functions.
-(8) Attempt to use Machine Learning Algorithms in the application (9) Test the whole application
+- Attempt to use Machine Learning Algorithms in the application.
+- Test the whole application.
-(10) Document all the functions
+- Document all the functions.

 ### Scheduling, Deliverables
 Please see the table of Deliverable Schedule above